Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 Also, unique to the front cockpit stick is a force transducer, to allow the pilot fine adjustment control of the AFCS with the autopilot functionality engaged.
-In the event the force applied to the stick exceeds the AFCS breakout limit, autopilot will be turned off.
+In the event the force applied to the stick exceeds the AFCS breakout limit, autopilot will be temporarily turned off.

 ## Aileron-Spoiler Control and Stabilator Control Feel and Trim Systems